 Interest expense is not an operating expense; therefore, we include these expenses below operating expenses.
-Interest expense primarily relates to interest incurred on our long term debt; certain fees that are expensed as incurred; and the amortization of debt issuance costs, and the issuance of warrants.
-In addition, changes in the fair value of warrant liabilities that are associated with our long term debt are recorded as interest expense.
+Interest expense primarily relates to interest incurred on our long-term debt; certain fees that are expensed as incurred; and amortization of debt issuance costs.
+In addition, changes in the fair value of warrant liabilities that were associated with our long-term debt are recorded as interest expense.